jeremytraini/churroflow/README.md

 - Warehouse Planning & Management
 - Dynamic Insights and Predictions

+If you would like demo credentials, please [contact us](mailto:hi@jeremytraini.com "ChurroFlow Demo Credentials").

 ---

 ### Conclusion

-ChurroFlow isn’t merely an application; it's a paradigm shift in how businesses view and utilize their invoices.
+ChurroFlow isn’t merely an application; it's a paradigm shift in how businesses view and utilise their invoices.
 By converting everyday invoices into deep insights, ChurroFlow promises operational efficiency, cost-saving opportunities, and a pathway to strategic growth.

 ---